 If traveling from somewhere oversees, a flight to Dar-es-salaam then an approximately 10hr drive to Arusha should on the way give you some early test of Tanzania.

-Alternatively, a flight to Kilimanjaro International airport which is just a few minutes’ drive to Arusha, the tourism hub of Tanzania will save you some time to go and explore the best things to do in Arusha that I reminded to visit just a few paras above.
+Alternatively, a flight to Kilimanjaro International airport which is just a few minutes’ drives to Arusha, the tourism hub of Tanzania will save you some time to go and explore the best things to do in Arusha that I reminded to visit just a few paras above.

-Before I forget, there are visitors who prefer to fly to Nairobi, Kenya which is neighbouring to Tanzania, Arusha specifically and there fly or use a bus to Arusha to immediately start their Tanzania safari.
+Before I forget, there are visitors who prefer to fly to Nairobi, Kenya which is neighboring to Tanzania, Arusha specifically and there fly or use a bus to Arusha to immediately start their Tanzania safari.
 Here again, the choice is yours.